alainkaegi/pythonorama/control_structures/recursion.md

     def check(s):
         return _check(s, 0, len(s))
     ```
+1. :star::star: Give a recursive implementation for computing the *n*th element of the Fibonacci sequence.
+1. :star::star::star: Give a recursive implementation for computing the *n*th element of the Fibonacci sequence that avoids unnecessary recomputations.
+1. :star::star::star: Give a recursive implementation for computing the *n*th element of the Fibonacci sequence that takes time in $\Theta(n)$ and avoids remembering the result of previous computations.
 1. :star::star::star: Recursion revolves around a base case and a step from one input to a slightly larger input.
 What mathematical proof technique uses this same idea?
 1. :star::star::star: How many computation steps does it take to solve the Towers of Hanoi problem with $n$ disks?